 Most importantly, because of the way the law is written, it creates a dangerous loophole that allows drivers who are using their cell phones in “hands-free” mode (or in “voice-operated” mode or in a “mount”) to still text and talk on the phone while they’re driving.

 It also will allow drivers who have phones mounted in “hands-free” mode to watch videos and go on social media while they’re driving.
 I recognize most people and likely most lawmakers may not fully appreciate how increasingly common this is, but I do.
-I’ve now had several truck accident cases where long haul drivers were streaming movies (in one case porn), and more cases than I can count of drivers creating TikToks and other social media while driving – and of course then causing car wrecks because they were driving distracted.
-These loopholes in the new 2023 Michigan cell phone law will allow drivers to continue to drive dangerously distracted while the phone is hands-free.
+I’ve now had several truck accident cases where long haul drivers were streaming movies (in one case porn), and more cases than I can count of drivers creating TikTok videos and other social media while driving – and of course then causing car wrecks because they were driving distracted.
+These loopholes in the 2024 Michigan cell phone law will allow drivers to continue to drive dangerously distracted while the phone is hands-free.

 Unfortunately, this cannot possibly be the comprehensive safety fix that our lawmakers intended when they passed the new law.

 Also, the penalties for violating the law still need to be further increased to match the seriousness of the dangers involved.
-For instance, even though the crash risk for distracted driving is similar (if not higher than) the crash risk for drunk driving, the punishments for distracted driving are much lower than the penalties for drunk driving.
+For instance, even though the crash risk for distracted driving is similar to (if not higher than) the crash risk for drunk driving, the punishments for distracted driving are much lower than the penalties for drunk driving.

 As an auto accident attorney, I can only share that the problem with cell phones in cars – which includes using social media and even streaming videos while driving – is far worse than people can possibly imagine.
 From my own auto accident and truck accident cases, I see the havoc that distracted driving is causing firsthand in the cases I litigate.
 These are almost always completely preventable car crashes.